hai0w0/carpooling-application-RMIT/README.md

 - VSCode (recommended) with C/C++ extensions installed

 ### Build and Run
+### Option 1: Run Program in VS Code
 Open VSCode and navigate to the Terminal.
+Locate the src file: cd src
-Compile the code by running: g++ main.cpp Guest.cpp Admin.cpp Member.cpp -o output/main
+Compile the code by running: g++ main.cpp Guest.cpp Admin.cpp Member.cpp -o main
+Run the executable: ./main

-Run the executable with: ./output/main
+### Option 2: Run the program normally:
+Locate the src file in the File Explorer
+Locate and run the Group9_Program.exe

 ### Verifying Output
 After running the executable, you should see the following prompt: